vuejs/it.vuejs.org/src/api/index.md

   <input @chiaveup.13="onEnter">
   ```

-  Listening to custom events on a child component (the handler is called when "my-event" is emitted on the child):
+  Listening to custom eventi on a child component (the handler is called when "my-evento" is emitted on the child):

   ``` html
   <my-component @my-event="handleThis"></my-component>